 WASHINGTON D.C.
 (August 7, 2019) – Population growth and expanding food industry uses are driving an increasing global demand for plant-based protein.
 Future population growth is expected in regions where the primary protein source is plants.
 To enhance the protein yield of plant-based staple crops, the Foundation for Food & Agriculture Research’s (FFAR) Crops of the Future Collaborative (COTF) is today launching the Plant Protein Enhancement Project.
 This project will fund competitive research grants to enhance the supply chain for plant-based protein in a profitable and sustainable manner.

-“The Plant Protein Enhancement Project aims to create new tools and resources to feed growing demand,” said Crops of the Future Collaborative Director Dr. Jeff Rosichan.
+“The Plant Protein Enhancement Project aims to create new tools and resources to feed growing demand,” said Crops of the Future Collaborative Director Dr. Jeffrey Rosichan.
 “Agricultural research strives to find sustainable ways to feed more people.
 Enhancing the protein content of staple crops, like pulses, millet and lentils, will achieve that objective and improve the lives of millions of people around the world.”

 The Project supports innovative research that improves the characteristics, yields and total protein in plants for human consumption.
 Specifically, FFAR seeks to fund research that bolsters new or underutilized protein crops, enhances the functional and nutritional properties for plant-based food applications, or performs market-based analyses for proteins or productions systems for plant-based foods.
 All applicants must make a minimum request of $300,000.
 Matching funds are not required for this program.